 The Liaison Officer is responsible for ensuring that the appropriate government agencies are notified and kept informed throughout the emergency.
-If requested, the Liaison Support role in the CEOC may assist the Liaison Officer with this task.

 The appropriate regulator, environmental agency, local authority, and regional health authority will be notified.
 If an urban centre is located within the EPZ, that urban centre must also be notified.